empages/docs/docs/core/getting-started.md

 ```
 em create -n MyProjectName
 ```
-the CLI will create for you a new project by clone the [EmDoggo](https://github.com/Definux/EmDoggo) repository and rename all files and namespaces with the name of your project.
-So that's it.
-Your project is created.
+the CLI will create for you a new project by cloning the [Emeraude.Template](https://github.com/Definux/Emeraude.Template) repository and rename all files and namespaces with the name of your project.
 Your project is going to have the following structure:
 - **MyProjectName** - (folder contains the main web project (presentation layer of the application))
 - **MyProjectName.Application** - (folder contains the application requests and contracts)